raiden-network/raiden/docs/rest_api.rst

 Deposit to a Channel
 ---------------------

-You can deposit more of a particular token to a channel by updating the ``balance`` field of the channel in the corresponding endpoint with a ``PATCH`` http request.
+You can deposit more of a particular token to a channel by updating the ``total_deposit`` field of the channel in the corresponding endpoint with a ``PATCH`` http request.

 ``PATCH /api/<version>/channels/<channel_address>``